datagrok-ai/public/help/access/files/shares/shares.md

 title: "Supported shares"
 ---

+ Much like connectors, supported shares are integral components that enable seamless interaction with various data sources.
+These shares can range from cloud storage platforms like Azure Blob and CoreWeave to file-sharing services such as Dropbox and Git repositories.
 The supported shares with their specific parameters are the
 following:

 | Data Source                      |   Login | Password | Other Parameters                                       |